-In revising the structural design for the concrete frame, architectural constraints, such as floor depths, are unchanged.
+In revising the structural design for the concrete frame, architectural constraints, such as floor depths, were kept unchanged.
 Floor slab thicknesses have been rationalised, and columns moved into the walls to increase usable floor space.
-A series of transfer structures are required to achieve the building’s profile and these have been revised for efficiency.
-No amendments to the planning permit are required.
+A series of transfer structures were needed to achieve the building’s profile and these have been revised for efficiency.
+No amendments to the planning permit were required.

 All 32 apartments, half of which are affordable, include a tapered cantilevered concrete balcony, with thermal breaks to minimise cold bridging to the floor slabs.
 The building is clad in brick suspended off the slab edges.

 The building’s footprint occupies the entire site, so the drainage arrangements are below it, co-ordinated with the locations of the structure’s CFA bored piles.
-As part of the SuDS strategy, the pipework is oversized to ensure water clearance.
+As part of the SuDS strategy, the pipework was oversized to provide storage and reduce discharge rates to acceptable levels.
 Drainage for the balconies is cast into their slabs, with downpipes in the brickwork cavities.

 Bridport Place, Hackney, London, UK